Trump attacks, economic fears focus spotlight on Fed's Powell speech

 And the minutes of that policy meeting showed the Fed is divided, with some officials opposed to rate cuts while a couple favored even bigger cuts.

-Diane Swonk, chief economist at Grant Thornton, said that division underscores why Powell "had such a hard time explaining the Fed's decision to cut rates; the vote cleared by an even smaller majority than depicted in the statement; they had two extremes fighting against each other."
+Diane Swonk, chief economist at Grant Thornton, said that division of opinion explains why Powell had such a hard time explaining the Fed's decision to cut rates.

+"The vote cleared by an even smaller majority than depicted in the statement; they had two extremes fighting against each other," Swonk said.

-"Look for Powell to attempt to corral the cats with his speech in Jackson Hole on Friday," she said in an analysis, which predicts he will send a signal that another rate cut is coming at the September 17-18 Fed meeting.
+"Look for Powell to attempt to corral the cats with his speech in Jackson Hole on Friday," she said in an analysis, predicting he will signal that another rate cut is coming at the September 17-18 Fed meeting.

 She is among the economists expecting the US central bank to cut interest rates twice more this year.